Today I needed a Java method to remove all the blank characters from a

 Because the String class

-replaceAll method takes a regex, you can probably replace much more complicated string patterns using this technique, but I don’t have that need currently, so I didn’t try it.
+replaceAll method takes a regex, you can replace much more complicated string patterns using this technique, but I don’t have that need currently, so I didn’t try it.
 As a quick example, off the top of my head, and not even typing this following code into a compiler, this next piece of Java source code should return a new

 String with all whitespace characters removed: